-California’s Unruh Civil Rights Act of 1959, The California Fair Housing Act of 1964 (Rumford Act), and the federal Fair Housing Act of 1968 all prohibit housing discrimination based on such things as race, color, religion, national original, and familial status.
+California’s Unruh Civil Rights Act of 1959, the Fair Employment and Housing Act of 1959, and the federal Fair Housing Act of 1968 all prohibit housing discrimination based on race, color, religion, national origin, and familial status.
 For more information about protections from discriminatory housing, visit Marin County Fair Housing’s website.

 Despite current federal and state laws, some subdivisions throughout the nation, state, and County of Marin that were developed prior to the passage of fair housing laws have covenants on record that contain restrictions that were outlawed by 1960s legislation.
-Even though the restrictions are now illegal and unenforceable, any person who has an ownership interest in real property that is subject to racially or otherwise unlawfully restrictive covenants the right to record a Restrictive Covenant Modification.
+Even though the restrictions are now illegal and unenforceable, any person who has an ownership interest in real property that is subject to racially or otherwise unlawfully restrictive covenants has the right to record a Restrictive Covenant Modification.
 The process is outlined in Government Code Section 12956.2.

 How do I find a copy of my Covenants, Conditions, and Restrictions (CC & Rs)?

-The easiest way to learn more about the Covenants, Conditions, and Restrictions (CC & Rs) or other documents that affect your property is to review the title report you received when you purchased your property.
+The easiest way to learn more about the Covenants, Conditions, and Restrictions (CC & Rs) that affect your property is to review the title report you received from the title company when you purchased your property.
 You should have received a title report as part of the seller’s disclosure packet that also included information about annual property taxes and any outstanding liens on the property.
 The title company that completed the title search likely provided you with a complete copy of the CC & Rs.
 If your title report mentions recorded CC & Rs but you were not provided with a copy of them, you may view the recorded document in the Recorder’s Office located at the Marin County Civic Center in Room 232 during business hours of 8 a.m. until 4 p.m., Monday through Friday.
 You may purchase a copy of the restrictions while you’re in the office if needed.
-Alternately, you may order a copy of them from the Recorder’s website here.
+Alternately, you may order a copy of them from the Recorder's website..

-If you cannot find a reference for CC & Rs mentioned in your title report, you may review the legal description for your property to locate a reference to a recorded map, which may provide you with a recording reference.
-For more information about searching recorded CC & Rs and other documents that may contain restrictions, click Searching for Restrictions.
+If you cannot find a reference for CC & Rs mentioned in your title report, you may review the legal description for your property to locate a reference to a recorded map, which may provide you with a recording reference for CC & Rs.

 What can I do if I discover I have racially, or otherwise unlawful restrictions recorded on my property?